webex/webex-js-sdk/packages/@webex/plugin-presence/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-> Plugin for the Presence service
+Plugin for the Presence service in Webex.
+The presence plugin provides a set of methods to work with compositions as well as subscriptions of the presence status of users.

 - [Install](#install)
 - [Usage](#usage)